Summer Camps for Children with ADHD

 Some schools that specialize in learning disabilities run remediation and enrichment programs during the summer.
 Such classroom-based programs are good for children with dyslexia or other language-based learning disabilities, who may regress academically if given only a few hours of academics each week.
 Although these summer programs are not camps per se, the strong educational component is generally tempered with time spent outside the classroom.
 For example, at Landmark College’s High School Summer Session, students balance their 19 hours of class time a week with orienteering, tennis, or trips to local theaters and attractions.

-Summer Treatment Programs
+Summer Camps for Kids with ADHD: Treatment Programs

 Developed more than 20 years ago, at the University at Buffalo, STPs cater specifically to the needs of ADHD children.
 Now offered at 10 sites across the country, these eight-week day camps give children, ages five through 14, and their parents intensive behavioral training that will help them throughout the next school year.